 Location.
 33° 19.882′ N, 91° 16.909′ W. Marker is in Lake Village, Arkansas, in Chicot County.
 Marker can be reached from the intersection of Main Street and North Lakeshore Drive (Arkansas Highway 144).
 Located on the right side of the Chicot County Courthouse grounds.
 Touch for map.
 Marker is at or near this postal address: 108 Main Street, Lake Village AR 71653, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 9 miles of this marker, measured as the crow flies.
-Chicot County Confederate Monument (a few steps from this marker); Italian Immigrants On Sunnyside Plantation (about 600 feet away, measured in a direct line); New Hope Missionary Baptist Church (approx. Col. Charles A. Lindbergh (approx. 1.8 miles away); Colonel Charles A. Lindbergh (approx. 1.8 miles away); Saunders-Pettit-Chapman-Cook Plantation Home (approx. 4.4 miles away); The Battle at Ditch Bayou (approx. 5½ miles away); Lakeport in the Civil War (approx. 9 miles away).
+At least 8 other markers are within 6 miles of this marker, measured as the crow flies.
+Chicot County Confederate Monument (a few steps from this marker); Italian Immigrants On Sunnyside Plantation (about 600 feet away, measured in a direct line); New Hope Missionary Baptist Church (approx. 0.3 miles away); Col. Charles A. Lindbergh (approx. 1.8 miles away); Colonel Charles A. Lindbergh (approx. 1.8 miles away); Saunders-Pettit-Chapman-Cook Plantation Home (approx. 4.4 miles away); In Memoriam Hyner Cemetery (approx. 4.4 miles away); The Battle at Ditch Bayou (approx. 5½ miles away).
 Touch for a list and map of all markers in Lake Village.

 More about this marker.
 One of 143 cast-iron markers placed across Arkansas in partnership with the Arkansas History Commission during the state's 1936 centennial.

 Also see . . .
 Chicot County history.
 (Submitted on October 20, 2015, by Mark Hilton of Montgomery, Alabama.)